zapell/zapell.github.io/eecs442_p3/README.md

 ![left feature detec](uttower_left_descriptor.jpg)  ![right_feature_detec](uttower_right_descriptor.jpg)

 ### 2: Find K-Nearest Neighbors of Key Points
-By computing a matrix of the distances between the two images using a vectorized numpy approach shown below, I found the 2 nearest neighbors of each key point in the left image.
+I computed a matrix of the distances between the two images using a fast, vectorized numpy approach shown below.
+Then, I found the 2 nearest neighbors of each key point in the left image.
 The keypoints were only considered a putative match if the first neighbor passed the ratio test of first neighbor to second neighbor.
 This ratio test is used to weed out points that we are unsure if they match the first neighbor best.
 For example, a key point on a plain building will have many nearest neighbors that are close together.
 ```
 def euclidean_dist(X, Y):
     """